-You may not be able to display on your computer screen and the external display or projector at the same time, depending on the type of your external display or projector.
+You may not be able to display the same contents on your computer screen and the external display or projector at the same time, depending on the type of your external display or projector.

-Before turning on the computer, turn on the peripheral devices.
+Before turning on your computer, turn on the peripheral devices.